 Houseplants bring life into your home by supplying oxygen, relieving stress, and adding color to your décor.
 But what if you want some houseplants that are exotic and eye-catching rather than the ordinary fern or cactus?
 Thanks to modern technology, plants that used to be region-specific can now be grown almost anywhere.
-We have six exotic houseplants that will not only catch your guest’s eye, but they will also be conversation pieces.
+We have six exotic houseplants that will not only catch your guest’s eye, but also be conversation pieces.

 Madagascan Palm (Pachypodium cactipes)